 People across the socioeconomic and geographical spectrum need a diverse range of financial services to run their businesses, build assets, and manage risks or emergencies.
 People need access to such basic financial services as savings, loans, money transfer services and insurance.

 Timor-Leste is one of the poorest countries in Southeast Asia with high rates of both poverty and unemployment.
 The poor and low-income population is at present largely excluded from access to financial services and thus forms the core target group for the development of an inclusive finance sector.

 In Timor-Leste, Pacific Financial Inclusion Programme (PFIP) helps oversee the implementation of the The Inclusive Finance for the Under-served Economy (INFUSE) Programme through provision of technical support and expertise.
-The INFUSE Programme is funded by UN Capital Development Fund (UNCDF), United Nations Development Programme (UNDP) Timor Leste, the Ministry of Economy and Development (MoED) and the Australian Agency for International Development (AusAID).
+The INFUSE Programme is funded by UN Capital Development Fund (UNCDF), United Nations Development Programme (UNDP) Timor Leste, the Government of Timor-Leste and the Australian Government's Aid Programme.